 In the drop-down, we have few currencies; if you want the other currencies, click on the option “More Accounting formats”, which will display a pop-up menu as below.

 Click on the drop-down “Symbol” and choose the required currency format.

-As you all know accounting numbers are all related to money hence whenever we convert any number to accounting format it will add a currency symbol to that.
-The difference between the currency and accounting is currency symbol alignment.
+As you all know, accounting numbers are all related to money; hence whenever we convert any number to accounting format, it will add a currency symbol to that.
+The difference between currency and accounting is currency symbol alignment.
 Below are the screenshots for reference.